|

 E2x2 OTG maximum preamp gain is 58 dB, on the low side for dynamic mics.
 However, these preamps are clean when set to maximum, so extra gain may be added in post-production with excellent results.
 I usually do it in Logic Pro, but an additional 20 dB of digital gain is also available in Topping Pro Control.

-Below are a couple audio samples of spoken word.
+Below are audio samples of spoken word.
 I spoke 8 to 10 cm away from a Rode Podmic USB dynamic mic, a popular podcasting mic.
-The PodMic was mounted on a Elgato boom clamped to a desk.
+A foam pop filter was installed.
 I recorded into TwistedWave at 48 kHz and 24 bits.
 No processing was used other than normalization to equalize sample volume.
-A foam pop filter was installed.

 Rode PodMic USB and Streamer X

 XLR output of the PodMic USB was plugged into the Rode Streamer X with gain set to 63 dB, resulting in a -12 dB average.
-No processing was used.
-The Streamer X is designed with dynamic mics in mind and has an amazingly clean preamp with up to 76 dB of gain.
+The Streamer X has an amazingly clean preamp with up to 76 dB of gain, ideal for gain starved dynamic mics.

 Rode PodMic USB and E2x2 OTG

 XLR output of the PodMic USB was jacked into the Topping E2x2 OTG and gain set to maximum.
-I hoped to see an average of -12 dB but only managed about -18 dB.
+I hoped to see an average of -12 dB but only managed -18 dB.
 No processing was used other than normalization to match the Streamer X levels.
-Even with normalization, this sample is clean and noise-free.
+Even with added digital gain, this sample is clean and noise-free.

 Dynamic Mics and the E2x2 OTC

 The E2x2 OTG is ideal for a singer-songwriter or solo instrumentalist recording at home with condenser mics and/or electronic instruments.
-With the OTG and virtual loopback features, it's also well suited for streamers unwilling to spring for a RodeCaster Pro.
+With an OTG connection and virtual loopback features, it is also suited for streamers unwilling to spring for a RodeCaster Pro.
+Finally, it is small enough to take on the road for late-night sessions in hotel rooms.

-Somebody who primarily uses low-output dynamic mics like the Shure SM7B should stay away from the E2x2 OTG.
-Well, unless you own a Fethead preamp.
-It’s also not for those planning to record large ensembles, drum kits, or produce surround sound.
-These users should look for an interface with more input and output channels, ADAT expansion, MIDI, etc.
+If you primarily use low-output dynamic mics like the Shure SM7B, find an interface with more preamp gain or buy a Fethead.
+It’s also not for people planning to record large ensembles, drum kits, or produce surround sound.
+Those users should look for an interface with more input and output channels, ADAT expansion, MIDI, word clock, etc.

 Alternatives

-If you don't need OTG, AUX, or optical output features, the Topping E2x2 (white) or Topping E2x2 (black) is the same as the E2x2 OTG otherwise but for $40 USD less.
+If OTG, AUX, or optical output are not needed, the Topping E2x2 (white) or E2x2 (black) is the same as the E2x2 OTG otherwise but for $40 USD less.

-The Topping E2x2 OTG is bare bones in terms of features and expandability, but is well made, attractive, plug-and-play on Macs, requires little desktop space, and records and plays back audio cleanly and accurately.
-It works each and every time I flip the on/off switch.
-No restarts, cable pulling, or drivers are needed for me.
+The design of the Topping the E2x2 OTG audio interface is focused squarely on squeaky clean audio and basic features at a modest price.
+Plus, it is attractive, plug-and-play on Macs, and requires little desktop space.
+It works each and every time I flip the big, beautiful on/off switch.
+No restarts, cable pulling, or drivers were needed.
 Such reliability allows me to stay in my happy place and concentrate on making music.

 Finally, please help support this website by purchasing the white Topping E2x2 OTG at Amazon.
 If you prefer black, buy this E2x2 OTG instead.